 Building a Cafe Racer: Selecting a motorcycle

-So you’ve decided to have a go at building a cafe racer of your own.
-By far the most important and difficult choice you will have to make is the selecting your donor bike.
+So you’ve decided to have a go at building a cafe racer.
+By far the most important and difficult choice you will have to make is choosing your donor bike.
 Back in the fifties, Cafe Racers were a kind of Frankenstein creation, using 2 bikes to make one, pairing the most powerful engine with the best performing frame and suspension set up.
 These days motorcycles have benefited from decades of racing development and technological advancements which means such transplants are no longer necessary (but not out of the question) so the whole process has become a lot simpler.
-Building a Cafe Racer from a modern bike is more about removing unnecessary clutter, dropping weight, improving handling, unlocking potential horsepower and of course, some classic styling modifications.
+Building a Cafe Racer using a modern bike is more about removing unnecessary clutter, reducing weight, improving handling, unlocking horsepower and, of course, adding plenty of classic styling.

 So where do you start?
 Well, there are 3 main questions you need to ask yourself.
 Each person who decides to have a go at building a cafe racer will have different responses.
 It’s these responses that should guide you on your purchase.